samuelnotfound/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

 }
 ```

-## Notes
+* `_PLD` does exist in real macs ACPI, but I am not sure if macOS actually uses it.
-* There are`_PLD` methods under each ports in my DSDT.
-I didn't include them because they're probably borked anyway.
-It's apparently `Optional` according to the ACPI spec.
+* The idea of `_STA`ing, and re-assigning `_ADR` was inspired by SSDT-USB-Reset generated by USBMap, and  SSDT-RHUB.
-* This idea of `_STA`ing, and re-assigning `_ADR` was based on SSDT-USB-Reset generated by USBMap.
-Information regarding `_UPC` method are from 5T33Z0's ACPI USB Mapping guide, and the ACPI Spec.
+* This guide lacks information regarding the 3rd Byte in the `_UPC` method for USB-C port (capabilities), please refer to the ACPI Specification for more information.
-* I feel like it's just safe to `_STA` the RHUB/HUBN as there's SSDTs such as SSDT-RHUB.
+* Information regarding `_UPC` method from 5T33Z0's ACPI USB Mapping guide, and the ACPI Specification.
-* I cannot guarantee that this method would work for all.
+* I cannot_ guarantee that this method would work 100% for all devices.